Did you know that over 39% of All Online Stores Run on WooCommerce?

 That is because WooCommerce is one of the most powerful and customizable shopping cart software out there… and the best thing?
 It’s free!

-In this guide, I am going to show you everything you need to know to fully optimize your WooCommerce store for SEO.
+In this guide to SEO for Woocommerce, I am going to show you everything you need to know to fully optimize your store for SEO.

 So, let’s get started!